marcospgp/chainference/solana/README.md

 You can explore the localnet ledger on [Solana explorer](https://explorer.solana.com/?cluster=custom&customUrl=http%3A%2F%2Flocalhost%3A8899) by telling it to connect to `http://localhost:8899`.

-## Deploying and undeploying
+## Interacting with the Solana chain

+### Setting the right wallet

-Before deploying, make sure you have configured Solana to use the project's wallet:
+For things like deploying, make sure you have configured Solana to use the project's wallet:

 ```sh
 solana config set --keypair $PWD/wallet.json
 ```

+You can confirm this by running `solana config get` and checking "keypair path" in the output.

+### Deploying

-You can then deploy with `anchor deploy`.
+You can deploy with `anchor deploy`.
 Unless this is a production deploy, make sure you're on either localnet or devnet (`provider.cluster` field in [`Anchor.toml`](Anchor.toml)).

 The program can be closed with `solana program close <program ID>`, which reclaims the previously 2-year rent down payment.